 2. Affidavit or Affidavit for Minors - completed and signed

-4. Original Certificate of Citizenship of the applicant and his/her Austrian parent(s) for children under 18
+4. .
+Original Certificate of Citizenship of the applicant and his/her Austrian parent(s) for children under 18 and applicants applying for a proof of citizenship certificate the first time

 5. Original Marriage Certificate of parents (in case of foreign documents with an apostille)